 How to Unclog an RV Toilet Holding Tank

-• Another home remedy to many avid RVrs swears by, The ice cube method.
+- Another home remedy to many avid RVrs swear by is the ice cube method.
 How to unclog an RV toilet with the ice cube method: Fill the toilet basin to 1/3 full of water.
 Add ice and fill the rest of the toilet.
 Flush the ice down the toilet and drive around.
 Keep flushing with lots of water.

-• By-Pass the whole system if you are intending to spend a season in one place like a Campsite for the winter.
+- By-Pass the whole system if you intend to spend a season in one place like a Campsite for the winter.

 Hammerhead MS005, Sani-Clear, 5 Gallon Pail 1/Case